 Figure 3-12.
-Blurred Background from Use of Long Zoom Setting
+Background Blur from Long Zoom Setting

 Figure 3-12 is an example using this effect.
 The blurriness of the background can reduce the distraction factor from unwanted objects and highlight the sharply focused image of your subject.